Debunking the Misconceptions, Excuses, and Reasons Why People Don’t Spay or Neuter Their Cat for Spay/Neuter Month

 The benefits of spay/neuter to a cat and society at large are so significant that it would seem the discussion would be closed for debate.
 The procedure is a safe, effective, and humane means to controlling cat overpopulation on the streets and in shelters, it significantly decreases the chances of uterine or testicular types of cancers and infections, and virtually reduces the negative behavioral issues associated with an unaltered cat such as loud yowling, spraying and territory marking, and aggressive fighting.
-Despite all of these collective benefits, however, some people still elect not to have the procedure done for one reason or another, which will be today’s topic in our series for National Spay/Neuter Month, it seems appropriate to shed some cat hair on it all.
+Despite all of these collective benefits, however, some people still elect not to have the procedure done for one reason or another, so for February, Spay/Neuter Month, it seems appropriate to shed some cat hair on it all.

-The Top Ten Reasons or Excuses Why People Don’t Have Their Cat Spayed or Neutered:
+The Top Ten Reasons Why People Don’t Have Their Cat Spayed or Neutered:

 1. My cat will become overweight after the procedure.
-Some cats can gain weight after sterilization, but with proper exercise, diet and monitoring food intake, this risk can be considerably reduced.
-Many pet food companies, such as Royal Canin, now make foods specifically formulated for this tendency and your veterinarian can also provide you with healthy guidelines to safely monitor your cat’s weight.
+Some cats can gain weight after sterilization, but with proper exercise, diet and monitoring food intake, the risk can be considerably reduced.
+Many pet food companies make foods specifically formulated for dietary needs – just ask your veterinarian to provide you with healthy guidelines to safely monitor your cat’s weight.
 You should also schedule time every day to play with your cat – there are plenty of toys available to help keep your cat stimulated and active.

 2. My cat’s personality will be adversely affected and change.
 This can happen, but the changes are actually positive, not negative.
 A male cat will not become “emasculated” if you neuter him – he will be friendlier and less aggressive.
 A female cat will be much happier without the undue emotional and physical stress on her of a heat.

-4. It is not fair to the cat to deprive them of their natural right to reproduce.
-Severe overpopulation and the fact that the overall health of the cat is significantly improved should override any need for a cat to procreate for reasons outside of responsible breeding.
+4. It’s not fair to the cat to deprive them of their natural right to reproduce.
+Severe cat overpopulation and the fact the overall health of the cat is significantly improved should override any need for a cat to procreate for reasons outside of responsible breeding.

 6. It’s only one litter – what’s the big deal?
 The big deal is that each new litter quickly adds up and there are plenty of available cats and kittens in shelters looking for a good home.
 Right now, according to the ASPCA, there are approximately 70 million cats on the streets and in shelters.

 7. Euthanizing cats is a humane way to control cat overpopulation, so why bother with spay/neuter?
 Euthanasia originated as a humane way to end suffering in an animal due to extreme circumstances like terminal illnesses or sicknesses.
-Healthy, happy cats are now being euthanized as a means to control the population – rather that let this trend continue, we must encourage TNR programs for outdoor cats and responsible spay/neuter for indoor and free-roaming cats.
+Healthy, happy cats are now being euthanized as a means to control the population – rather that let this trend continue, we must encourage TNRM (Trap, Neuter, Return, Manage) programs for outdoor cats and responsible spay/neuter for indoor and free-roaming cats.